A phase-field approach to model evaporation from porous media: Modeling and upscaling: Summary and Outlook

 \section{Summary and Outlook}

-We start this section with summarizing the upscaled system of equations consisting of conservation equations on the macro scale.
-Note that the upscaled system is closed by supplementary cell problems defined in the equations \eqref{ES4-27}, \eqref{ES4-35}, \eqref{ES4-36} and \eqref{ES4-48}, which are solved locally in each pore and that provide effective quantities for the upscaled model.
+We start this section with summarizing the upscaled system of equations consisting of the conservation equations on the macro scale derived in \hyperref[Sec:6-3]{Section 6.3}.
+Further, the upscaled system is supplemented with the cell problems defined in the equations \eqref{ES4-27}, \eqref{ES4-35}, \eqref{ES4-36} and \eqref{ES4-48}, which are solved locally in each pore and that provide effective quantities for the upscaled model.
 When only accounting for the behavior of leading order $\mathcal{O}(1)$ on the macro scale ${\bf x} \in \mathbb{D}$, and for $t > 0$, the model equations are

 Note that, since we are considering a diffusion-dominated process, the leading order upscaled equations have no contribution from the convective terms.
 However, these can be included in the upscaled equation through considering also $\mathcal{O}(\varepsilon)$ contributions at the macro scale ${\bf x} \in \mathbb{D}$, and for $t > 0$, which leads to